QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-thebasics.md

 :skip
 ```
 4. Drag the folder you want to PAK, for example `pakchunk99-Mods_MyMod_P`, directly onto the .bat file you just created.
 This will create a .pak file in the same directory as the folder you just dragged.

+> If the .pak file size is 1 KB, change the locations of the contents you are attempting to pak.
+{: .prompt-warning }

 ## Additional Information